joebb97/joebb-website-source/content/_index.md

 Otherwise feel free to look around!

-This site was made using Hugo, Bootstrap, and my own CSS styling.
+This site was made using Hugo, Bootstrap, and some of my own CSS styling.
 The source code exists [here](https://github.com/joebb97/joebb97.github.io)